FxMx006/FxMx006/README.md

 # Hey:
-🔭 I'm Felix and I've been programming a bit. <br><br> Besides programming, I listen to various music and play computer games.
+🔭 I'm Felix and I do a bit of programming. <br><br> Besides programming, I listen to various music and play computer games.
 <br><br>